Level/levelup/README.md

 <a name="createReadStream"></a>
 ### db.createReadStream([options])

 Returns a [Readable Stream](https://nodejs.org/docs/latest/api/stream.html#stream_readable_streams) of key-value pairs.
-A pair is an object with `'key'` and `'value'` properties.
+A pair is an object with `key` and `value` properties.
 By default it will stream all entries in the underlying store from start to end.
 Use the options described below to control the range, direction and results.

 ```js
 db.createReadStream()